 At least the brownies had landed face up.
 The edges were hard and tasted burnt, even for people who loved that part.
-Increasingly foul-tempered about the whole world, she set to using a melon baller to scoop out the still moist and edible interiors.
+Increasingly foul-tempered about the whole world, she set to using a melon baller to scoop out the still moist and edible interior.
 Chocolate, sugar and butter in any form was edible, right?
-Brownie Balls… Lisa might still be able to use them.
+Brownie Curls… Lisa might still be able to use them.

 Five minutes effort with little plastic bags and ribbons to tie them closed went without major mishaps.
 Two dark, moist curls in each.
 Paris thought they looked appetizing, but Lisa would have to agree.
 She shoved the letter into her back pocket, thinking she’d ask Lisa’s advice about it.

 Hobbit gave a discontented moof as she dumped him on the front porch.

-“Go find Elevenses wherever it is you spend the rest of the day.
+“Go find Elevenses wherever it is you spend the rest of your time.
 I know it’s early, but I’m getting some fresh air.”

 Hobbit slithered under the hedge with a parting yowl.

-She pulled on her coat, grabbed up the basket with her wares and let herself out into the blustery blue day.
-Lisa wasn’t expecting her to show up with baked goodies until tomorrow.
-Still, as Lisa had said in the past, there really was no limit to how many brownies a bar full of sports fans would consume.
-Lisa was a smart woman—she’d think of something to do with Brownie Balls.
+She pulled on her coat, grabbed up the basket with her wares, and let herself out into the blustery blue day.
+Lisa wasn’t expecting Paris to show up with baked goodies until tomorrow.
+Still, as Lisa had said in the past, there really was no limit to how many brownies a bar full of sports fans could consume.

-That Anita Topaz’s astonishing success meant she could afford more—a lot more—didn’t make a bit of difference.
+That Anita Topaz’s meteoric success meant Paris could afford more—a lot more—didn’t make a bit of difference.
 Anita Topaz was not online, didn’t Tweet or chat, and she did not do personal appearances!

-At the top of the block, breath steaming in the air, she paused to inhale deeply and smiled in spite of herself.
+At the top of the block she paused to inhale deeply and smiled in spite of herself.
 There was a finch chirping.
 Spring was indeed coming.
-The last of her anger seeped away, leaving behind the familiar pulse of cold anxiety under her sternum.
-No news there.
-She’d known all along that her berzerker baking blitz had been spurred by fear.
+The last of her anger seeped away, leaving behind cautious contentment paired, as always, with the tickle of anxiety.

-The flashing blue and white Sam Adams Lager sign over Mona Lisa’s familiar green door was a welcome sight.
+The flashing Sam Adams Lager sign over Mona Lisa’s familiar green door was a welcome sight.
 The flutters and shivers that had tightened her chest eased.
 Note to self—fresh air is good for you.
 It wasn’t the first time she’d told herself that.
 It wouldn’t be the last.

 The steamy, golden air inside the bar was also good for her, she decided, even if her sunglasses immediately fogged up.
-The familiar sharp aromas of furniture polish, beer and tangy tomato soup.
-She immediately shucked her coat and unzipped the hoodie.
+The familiar sharp aromas of furniture polish, beer, and tangy tomato soup were immediately comforting.
+She shucked her coat and unzipped the hoodie.
 Her word count could wait.
 She’d clearly needed this break.

-Mona Lisa herself was working the front of the house, and that was always a good thing.
-It was only past noon and customers were scarce.
-By five o’clock there wouldn’t be an empty seat at the long oak bar, especially if Lisa was still working it.
+Mona Lisa herself was working the front of the house, and that was always a beautiful thing.
+It was just past noon and customers were scarce.
+By five o’clock there wouldn’t be an empty seat at the gleaming oak bar, especially if Lisa was still working it.
 Paris didn’t know where Lisa had picked up her mad skills, but she made filling a beer mug as eye-catching as a strip tease.
 It certainly helped that she had a mane of sun-streaked yellow hair and a figure that filled out a Shetland sweater and Levi’s in all the best ways.

 Paris sent a chin nod Lisa’s way, hoisted the basket into view and got a nod in return.
 Her usual cushioned chair in the corner near the front window suited her just fine, especially with her face to the sun and back to the TVs.
-At the moment the televisions were replaying a muted broadcast of a baseball game so ancient it was in black and white.
+At the moment the muted televisions were replaying a broadcast of a baseball game so ancient it was in black and white.
 It still roused a cheer from a die-hard Red Sox fan at the far end of the bar.
 Next month, on opening day, the place would be packed.

 “What did you bring me?”
 Lisa put a cup of coffee on the table in front of Paris and dropped into the opposite chair.
 “I made that a couple of hours ago.
 Up to you if you drink it.”

 Paris sipped.
 Contrary to Lisa’s description, the coffee was hot and fresh.
 “What every growing girl needs.
 Can you use some brownies?
 I know I’m early.
 I’ll have the usual tomorrow.”

 Lisa made a hmm sound that Paris had learned meant that the calculator in Lisa’s brain was adding up the potential profit.
 Pity the fool who thought the tanned, blond surfer girl exterior meant there was no business sense on the inside.
-“It’s going to be a slow night.
-I wasn’t expecting you until tomorrow with the usual.”
+“It’s going to be a slow night.”

 “Sorry to hear that.
 All better?”

 “They look awesome.”
-With a Betty Boop coo in her voice and shimmering tears in her eyes, Lisa asked, “Would twenty be okay?”
+With a Betty Boop coo in her voice and shimmering tears in her eyes, Lisa asked, “Would fifteen be okay?”

 It was tempting to say yes to anything Lisa suggested, but they’d played this game before.
-With a roll of her eyes, Paris corrected, “I think twenty-five.
+With a Spock eyebrow lift, Paris corrected, “I think twenty.
 And the cup of coffee.”